Calvin-CS/SkelScratch/README.md

 Click on the "Kinect2JSON.zip" link.
 Save the file.
 Go to your downloads folder and right-click on "Kinect2JSON.zip", and click "Extract All...", and then click "Extract" in the bottom right.
 Double-click on setup.

-A window will come up saying "Windows protected your PC". ***Don't click on "OK".*** Click "More info", then click "Run anyway".
 A box will come up saying "Application Install - Security Warning".
 Click "Install".
 A window will come up saying "Windows protected your PC".
 Just click "OK" this time.